 The Earth and Planetary Sciences Halls focus on planets and meteorites (in the Ross Hall, including Ahnighito, the largest meteorite housed in a museum), on rare stones and gems (Morgan Hall) and on minerals (Guggenheim Hall).

-The Fossil Halls feature an impressive collection of fossil specimens and skeletons of extinct mammals, dinosaurs and other vertebrates; while the Wallach Orientation Center, through reconstructions and audiovisuals, presents their fascinating history in detail.
+The Fossil Hall features an impressive collection of fossil specimens and skeletons of extinct mammals, dinosaurs, and other vertebrates; while the Wallach Orientation Center, through reconstructions and audiovisuals, presents their fascinating history in detail.

-The Grand Gallery presents various speciments and artifacts, including fossils, minerals, and a 63-foot-long Native American canoe, dating back to 1870, suspended from the ceiling.
+The Grand Gallery presents various specimens and artifacts, including fossils, minerals, and a 63-foot-long Native American canoe, dating back to 1870, suspended from the ceiling.